deeadebayo/deeadebayo/README.md

 # 👋🏿Hi, I'm Adeolu

-I'm a software engineer who is trying my best to mix art and creativity with all the fun of the internet™.
+I'm a software engineer who is trying my best™️ to mix art and creativity with all the fun of the internet™.
 I really enjoy working with ReactJS, GraphQL, and other technologies in the JAMstack (JavaScript, APIs + Markup).
 I'd love the opportunity to use these skills to elevate people and build lasting communities.

 &nbsp;

 ### 💻 Currently working on
 ___
-🎓 Getting more full-stack experience at Thinkful
+🏢 Front-end job stuff @ Global-E
+🎉 Freelancing on reactjs projects

 &nbsp;